lee-dan/DragonFruit-LLM/README.md

     ```

 5.  **Create a `.env` file:**
-    Create a new file named `.env` in the `backend` directory and add your OpenAI API key like this:
+    Create a new file named `.env` in the `backend` directory and add your configuration:
     ```
     OPENAI_API_KEY="your-api-key-here"
+    LLAMA_MODEL_PATH="/path/to/your/Llama-3.2-1B-Instruct-Q8_0.gguf"
     ```
+    Note: The `LLAMA_MODEL_PATH` is optional and only needed if you want to test with the local Llama model.

 6.  **Run the backend server:**
     ```bash